 Just like water, cleaning chemicals can also be affected by colder temperatures.
 They may be less effective in winter and may even freeze in the detergent intake tube.

 You may require more cleaning chemicals than usual to get the job done.
-Do bear in mind the environmental impact that might be caused due to the increased usage of cleaners.
+Do bear in mind the environmental impact that the increased use of cleaners might cause.

 • Storing Your Power Washer during Winter

-Proper storage plays an important role in prolonging the lifespan of your power washer.
+Proper storage plays a vital role in prolonging the lifespan of your power washer.
 Freezing temperatures can cause considerable damage to your power washer pump and fittings.

-I recommend always storing your power washer in a warm and dry place during freezing temperatures.
-This will help prevent any ice from forming within its components, in turn extending the machine’s longevity and usability.
+I recommend permanently storing your power washer in a warm and dry place during freezing temperatures.
+This will help prevent ice from forming within its components, extending the machine’s longevity and usability.

 • Conclusion